fabriciopereiradiniz/InstructionPipelineSimulator/README.md

 After entering all the necessary information, the program will generate and display a time diagram for the pipeline operations, you will see a visual representation of the instruction pipeline with stages labeled according to your input.

-Analyze the diagram to understand how instructions flow through the pipeline over time.

-Feel free to experiment with different inputs to see how the pipeline operation changes based on your configurations.

 Enjoy using the simulator to explore instruction pipeline dynamics!